Madison County, Alabama: Politics

 Madison County was formerly an overwhelmingly Democratic county as with most of the rest of Alabama, with only a narrow loss by Al Smith in 1928 due to Prohibitionist anti-Catholicism disrupting this trend until the 1960s.
-Even in 1964, the county nearly voted against Barry Goldwater due to its opposition to the Arizona Senator’s privatization plans for the Tennessee Valley Authority.
+Even in 1964, the county nearly voted against Barry Goldwater due to its opposition to the Arizona Senator's privatization plans for the Tennessee Valley Authority.
 However, since that time, the county has become solidly Republican, with the only national Democratic nominee to carry the county since 1960 being Deep South native Jimmy Carter in 1976.

 In the 2016 election, Gary Johnson had his best showing in the state, carrying 4.05 percent of the vote.
 The county is trending less Republican recently, 58.9% in 2004, 56.9% in 2008, 54.8% in 2016, and in 2020 the Republican margin of victory was the lowest since 1980.
+The county shifted right by 1% in 2024, compared to the state shifting right by 5%.

 For Alabama counties supporting Donald Trump in 2016, it was the fourth narrowest margin, and in 2020 the third-narrowest after Conecuh and Barbour.

 The governing body of the county is a commission.
 The commission is responsible for levying the county tax, establish, maintain, and discontinue county roads and bridges.
 The commission is also responsible for the county jail as well as the sheriff's department.

 The County Commission is composed of seven members.
 A Chairman is elected at-large by the county while each of the other six members is elected by their districts.
 Each commissioner serves a four-year term.
 In 2020, Violet Edwards made history becoming the first black woman to be elected to the Madison County Commission.